- How I fish (and why)

 Tenkara Tippet

 Artificial flies are used in tenkara fly-fishing.
-These are tied with thread, feathers and sometimes fur as in western fly-fishing.
-Traditionally a special reverse hackle wet-fly is used, which means that the feathers are angled towards the hook so the fly seems to ‘swim’ when pulling the line.
-My kit includes three sizes: size 14 as my standard fly, larger size 20 flies for bigger water and the smaller size 12 for when the others don’t work.
+Tenkara flies (Kebari) do not attempt to match a specific insect.
+Traditionally a reverse soft hackle wet-fly is used, much like traditional fishers in England (North Country/Yorkshire soft hackle) and Italy (Valsesiana fly fishing) use.
+This means that the feathers are angled towards the hook so the fly seems to ‘swim’ when pulling the line.
+Fish seem to be much less selective when taking wet flies than they are when taking dries.
+It’ll also keep your line tight and off the surface and they’ll provide the resistance necessary to get gentle pulses when you manipulate the fly.
+My kit includes three sizes: size 14, a smaller size 16 flies and the larger size 12 for when the others don’t work.
 I use flies without barbs.

 Accessories